Densities for Elliptic Curves over Global Function Fields: Abstract

 \section{Abstract}

 Let $K$ be a global function field.
-Using Haar measures, we compute the densities of the Kodiara types and Tamagawa numbers of elliptic curves over a completion of $K$.
-Also, we prove results about the number of iterations of Tate's algorithm that are completed when the algorithm is used on elliptic curves over a completion of $K$.
+We obtain a set of formulas for the densities of the Kodaira types and Tamagawa numbers of elliptic curves over a completion of $K$ that is independent of the field's characteristic.
+Furthermore, for a finite field $F$ and real numbers $s$ and $\epsilon$ such that $s>1$ and $\epsilon>0$, we prove that there exists a global function field $K$ such that the full constant field of $K$ is $F$ and the value of the zeta function of $K$ at $s$ is less than $1+\epsilon$.